openvinotoolkit/openvino/docs/articles_en/learn-openvino/large-language-models/ov-api-vs-optimum.rst

 KV-cache quantization and encapsulation, dynamic beam size configuration, and speculative sampling.

+●	**Stateful model optimization**: the ``OVModelForCausalLM`` class defaults to transforming the model into a stateful form, optimizing inference performance and memory usage in long running text generation tasks by managing past KV-cache tensors more efficiently internally.
+This feature is automatically activated for many supported models, while unsupported ones remain stateless.
+Learn more about the :doc:`Stateful models and State API <openvino_docs_OV_UG_stateful_models_intro>`.

 OpenVINO offers two main paths for Generative AI use cases:

 * **Hugging Face**: use OpenVINO as a backend for Hugging Face frameworks (transformers, diffusers) through the `Optimum Intel <https://huggingface.co/docs/optimum/intel/inference>`__ extension.